brimdata/super/book/src/super-sql/functions/intro.md

 # Functions

-An invocation of a built-in functions may appear in any [expression](../expressions.md).
+An invocation of a built-in function may appear in any [expression](../expressions.md).
-A function takes zero or more positional arguments and always produce a single output value.
+A function takes zero or more positional arguments and always produces a single output value.
 There are no named function parameters.

-User-defined functions whose name conflicts with a built-in function name override the built-in function.
+A user-defined function whose name conflicts with a built-in function name override the built-in function.

 Functions are generally polymorphic and can be called with values of any type